 The Story Of The Emergence And Development Of Beach Volleyball

 The sport originated in Hawaii around 1915.
-He conquered Europe in the 1930s.
 Competitions became common in the following decades, and the popularity of the sport increased markedly during the eighties.
+In 1987, beach volleyball was officially recognized.
+It took only seven years to become an Olympic discipline.

 The debut appearance at the Olympic Games happened quite recently in 1992.
 At first, it was just an exhibition event, but four years later, it was included as the Olympic sport’s official sport.
 Since then, it has been a constant discipline for the Olympics.